Registration of the asylum application

 • Conducting the Dublin procedure.

-If Belgium is the responsible country under the Dublin Regulation, the Immigration Office and the asylum seeker, with the help of an interpreter, fill in a questionnaire for the CGRS about the reasons why he or she fled his or her country of origin, or, in case of a subsequent asylum application, which new elements are being submitted.
-Afterwards, the file is sent to the CGRS.
-The questionnaire about the reasons for the asylum application and the impossibility of returning to the country of origin is also transferred to the CGRS.[22]
-The asylum section of the Immigration Office is furthermore responsible for the follow-up of the asylum seeker’s legal residence status throughout the procedure as well as the follow-up of the final decision on the asylum application.
-This means registration in the register for aliens in the case of a positive decision or issuing an order to leave the territory in the case of a negative decision.
+If Belgium is the responsible country under the Dublin Regulation, the Immigration Office and the asylum seeker, with the help of an interpreter, fill in a questionnaire for the CGRS about the reasons why they fled their country of origin, or, in case of a subsequent asylum application, which new elements are being submitted.
+Afterwards, the file, including this questionnaire, is sent to the CGRS for further examination and a decision.
+[17] The asylum section of the Immigration Office is furthermore responsible for the follow-up of the asylum seeker’s administrative residence status throughout the procedure as well as the follow-up of the final decision on the asylum application.
+In case of a negative decision, the Immigration Office will generally issue an order to leave the territory.[18]
+In case the applicant received a positive decision (granting of refugee status or subsidiary protection status), they need to present an attestation issued by the CGRS to their local commune which will register them in the register for aliens and issue a temporary residence card (‘A-card’, valid 5 years for persons with refugee status and 1 year, prolongable with 2 times 2 years for beneficiaries of temporary protection).
+For the transposition of this temporary residence permit to a ‘stay for an unlimited period’ after 5 years, the commune needs to ask a prior instruction from the Immigration Office.[19]

-There have been significant delays in the asylum procedure at the stage of the Immigration Office, due to a high influx of cases and understaffing issues at the Immigration Office.
-Even though the lodging takes place no later than 30 days after the application has been made following legal standards, the first interview might be conducted more than several months later in certain cases.[23]
-Applications in which a Dublin hit will be prioritised to meet the time limits set out in the Dublin III regulation.
-Other cases, such as those from Afghan nationals and nationals from ‘safe countries’, are also prioritised.
+In 2022, there have been significant delays in the asylum procedure at the stage of the Immigration Office, due to a high influx of cases and understaffing issues at the Immigration Office.
+Even though the lodging takes place no later than 30 days after the application has been made following legal standards, the first interview was sometimes conducted more than several months later in certain cases.[20]
+Currently, waiting times significantly decreased, as did the backlog of cases pending at the international protection department of the Immigration Office (12,531 pending applications in February 2023 compared to 6,991 in February 2024)[21].

 [1] Article 50(1) Aliens Act.